RSS

 This little 99/4A fraternity would prove sufficiently loyal to the platform to support an under-the-radar commercial- software ecosystem of their own into the 1990s.
 For many users, the platform was appealing not least in that it never lost the homegrown charm of the very earliest days of personal computing, when every user was a programmer to one degree or another, when the magazines were full of do-it-yourself hardware projects and type-in program listings, and when one kid working from his bedroom could change the accepted best practices of everyone else almost overnight.
 The Z-Machine interpreter that interests us today was a reflection of this can-do spirit.

-But continuing to support any given machine eventually tended to become a more complicated proposition than simply continuing to use an already-extant interpreter.
+But continuing to support any given machine was a more complicated proposition than simply continuing to use an already-extant interpreter.
 The Z-Machine in reality was more of a moving target than the abstract idea behind it might suggest.
 Infocom’s games got steadily bigger and richer as time went on, with more text, better parsers, and more ambitious world models.
 The original Z-Machine, as designed in 1979, had a theoretical maximum story-file size of 128 K, but the practical limitations of the machines running the interpreters kept the early games from reaching anything close to this size.
 (The original Zork, for example, Infocom’s very first game, was just 77 K.) As story files pushed ever closer to their theoretical maximum size in the years that followed, they began to exceed the practical limitations of some existing interpreters.
 When that happened, Infocom had to decide whether reworking the interpreter to support a larger story file was possible at all, and, if so, whether it was worth the effort in light of a platform’s sales figures.
 Following Hitchhiker’s (story-file size: 110 K), their fourteenth game, but before Suspect (story-file size: 120 K), their fifteenth, Infocom judged the answer to one or both of those questions to be no in the case of the 99/4A.

 Barry Boone, the first person outside of Infocom to create a full-fledged Z-Machine interpreter.